SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 For more information on using the Eureka Server on Cloud Foundry, see the [Spring Cloud Services](https://docs.pivotal.io/spring-cloud-services/1-5/common/index.html) documentation.

-Once the service is bound to your application, the connection properties will be available in `VCAP_SERVICES`.
+Once the service is bound to your application, the connection properties are available in `VCAP_SERVICES`.
 See [Reading Configuration Values](#reading-configuration-values) for more information on reading `VCAP_SERVICES`.

 ### 1.2.4 Add and Use Discovery Client

 The next step is to add the Steeltoe Eureka client to the service container and use it to cause the client to start communicating with the server.

-You do these two things in the `ConfigureServices()` and `Configure()` methods of the `Startup` class.
+You do these two things in the `ConfigureServices()` and `Configure()` methods of the `Startup` class, as shown in the following example:

-> Note: You will need to add a `using Pivotal.Discovery.Client;` if you are using the `Pivotal.Discovery.ClientCore` package, or a `using Steeltoe.Discovery.Client;` if you are using the `Steeltoe.Discovery.ClientCore`.
-This is required in order to gain access to the extension methods shown below.

 ```csharp
 using Pivotal.Discovery.Client;